NVIDIA/spark-rapids/docs/compatibility.md

  * If the input JSON is given as multiple rows, any row containing invalid JSON format will be parsed as an empty struct instead of a null value ([#9592](https://github.com/NVIDIA/spark-rapids/issues/9592)).

+When a JSON attribute contains mixed types (different types in different rows), such as a mix of dictionaries and lists, Spark will return a string representation of the JSON, but when running on GPU, the default behavior is to throw an exception.
+There is an experimental setting `spark.rapids.sql.json.read.mixedTypesAsString.enabled` that can be set to true to support reading mixed types as string, but there are known issues where it could also read structs as string in some cases.
+There can also be minor formatting differences.
+Spark will return a parsed and formatted representation, but the GPU implementation returns the unparsed JSON string.

 ### `to_json` function

 The `to_json` function is disabled by default because it is experimental and has some known incompatibilities